 Today our plan is to deoriatal trek that was close to Chopta at sari village.
 After the deoriatal trek, we would move to Rishikesh.
-We checked out the guest house around nine am and moved to Sari village.
-The adventure starts from Sari.
+We checked out the guest house around 9 am and moved to Sari village.
+The adventure starts from village Sari.
 There is a sign-board indicating the trek route to Deoriatal in the heart of the small market in Sari, next to Hira and Murali Singh Negi Tourist House.

 Complete Guide of the deoriatal trek

 The signboard says Debriya Tal, which is an alternative name for the lake.
 It was called so because it was believed that devis (Goddesses) once came to the lake to take a dip.
 A well-defined rocky track was laid here.
 We finished our heavy breakfast with aloo paratha, pickle, double egg omelet and coffee in the entry point roadside dhaba, which was really yummy.